Space Cases

 Learn more about my professional experience, education, and training on LinkedIn.

-I am a Peer Support Specialist with over 15 years of professional experience in peer support, trauma informed youth engagement, and youth peer support program development, implementation, and evaluation.
-As a peer, I support neurodiverse queer and transgender people as they figure out their own goals and what works for them.
-I want to build a space where those of us who have felt alone know that we are part of a community as we are.
+Hi there, and welcome!
+My name is Lydia, and I am the owner of Space Cases.
+I am a peer support specialist with over 15 years of professional experience in peer support, trauma informed youth engagement, and youth peer support program development, implementation, and evaluation.
+After six years working on a statewide and national level, I am excited to return back to my home city.
+As a peer support specialist, I work with neurodiverse queer and transgender people as they figure out their own goals, needs, and what works for them.

-My lived experience includes school challenges, mental health needs and trauma, and late diagnosed ADHD.
+My own lived experience includes challenges in school, mental health needs and trauma, and late diagnosed ADHD.
 My family has been involved with child welfare and mental health systems.
-Worcester is my home.

 When I was a teenager, I did not feel accepted by my family, faith community, or school.
 I felt alone all the time, even when I was surrounded by other people.
-It took a lot of trial and error, but, eventually, I did find peers who understood what I was going through.
+I could not figure out how to connect.
+It took a lot of trial and error, but, eventually, I did find friends and peers who understood what I was going through.
 I was connected to supportive adults who would listen.
-Eventually, my nervous system and my heart could heal because I found people who would be my community even as I grew and changed.
+Eventually, my nervous system and my heart could calm down a bit because I found people who would be my community even as I grew and changed.
+I was able to practice new skills, make mistakes, practice some more, and then share those experiences and abilities with other people who were going through their version of what I had been through.
+These early experiences of peer connection saved my life - being understood made feeling lonely bearable.